influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/elapsed.md

 weight: 401
 ---

-The `elapsed()` function returns the elapsed time between subsequent records.
+The `elapsed()` function returns the time between subsequent records.
-Given an input table, `elapsed` will return the same table with an additional `elapsed` column and without the first record as elapsed time is not defined.
+Given an input table, `elapsed()` returns the same table without the first record (as elapsed time is not defined) and an additional column containing the elapsed time.

 _**Function type:** Transformation_